 Dr George Young of St Vincent OR Sir William Young was also likely to be the father of Edward (Ned) Young of ‘Mutiny on the Bounty’ fame, because I also share DNA links with three of Ned’s descendants.

 I’ve tentatively listed Ned on Ancestry as a son of Dr George, because so far I haven’t discovered any DNA links to the children of Sir William, but that might be because I haven’t tried hard enough, or because they have not tested on Ancestry.
-Dr George was definitely living in the Caribbean around the time of Ned's birth, and he did travel around the Caribbean as a doctor and also as a keen collector of botanical specimens.
+Both brothers were living and travelling in the Caribbean around the time of Ned's birth.

-My theory that Margaret Dearman is the common link between Sir William and Dr George and, via one of them, to Ned Young gets around
+My theory that Margaret (née Dearman?) is the common link between Sir William and Dr George and, via one of them, to Ned Young gets around

 these confusing difficulties.
 There WAS likely a George Young in Ned’s

-background, and a Baronet, but the identities of these men have been scrambled over time.
+background, and a Young who was a Baronet, but the identities of these men have been scrambled over time.
 By adding my theory to this blogspot, I'm hoping that more descendants of Sir William Young will undergo DNA tests, or that someone with ready access to other documentary records relating to the West Indies might find the details to link these people in the way I've suggested.